Octane/jsCore/README.md

 ####lib.dom.query()

-`lib.dom.query` returns a promise to perform actions asynchronously, if a element found
+`.query()` returns a promise to perform actions asynchronously, if a element found
 ```javascript
 lib.dom.query("#nav-menu").then(function (element) {
     //use element